-Skateparks have become increasingly popular in recent years and appeal to a wide cross-section of youngsters.
+Skateparks have become increasingly popular and appeal to a broad cross-section of youngsters.

-Building a skatepark can now be considered a relatively cheap way of providing a community facility that is highly valued by successive generations.
+Building a skatepark can now be considered a relatively cheap way of providing a community facility highly valued by successive generations.

-Skateboarding certainly has appeal to the younger generation and purpose-built facilities have sprung up all over the country, from urban estates to university campuses.
+Skateboarding appeals to the younger generation, and purpose-built facilities have sprung up everywhere, from urban estates to university campuses.

-It is an athletic sport that can be extremely challenging and many communities have decided it is worth providing a safe place to skate.
+It is an athletic sport that can be highly challenging, and many communities have decided it is worth providing a safe place to skate.

 A skatepark can lure youngsters away from their computer screens and into a sporting pastime that builds confidence, improves health and provides demanding challenges.

 For communities looking to build a skatepark, there are challenges in store.
 Professional skatepark builders Clark & Kent can offer advice on planning, design, construction and maintenance.

 Community support, location and funding are the key elements in planning to build a skateboarding facility.
 The first thing to do is research the current amenities in your area and find out if there is any provision for BMX riding, skateboarding or rollerblading.
 If there is, operators could provide helpful information on developing a skatepark.
 If not, it is still worth checking if any similar projects have failed in previous years.
 It is well worth talking to local schools to assess demand and consult local youth or sports development officials working in the area.
 If there is enough support for the project, launching an action group to plan events to publicise the skatepark project is often helpful.
 The group can build an online presence through social media and organise publicity campaigns.
 And it's not just youngsters who should be invited to join a skatepark construction project.
 Parents, teachers, youth leaders and local councillors can be encouraged to get on board to ensure the scheme has a broad community appeal.